leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 > [!TIP]
 >
 > - We recommend using a machine with at least 4GB of RAM and 2 cores.
 If you're going to run Cisco IOS images, you'll need at least 8GB of RAM
 > - The workshop has only been tested on Ubuntu 22.04.
-It _should_ work on other Linux distros but if you hit any problems please create an issue on in GitHub
+It _should_ work on other Linux distros but if you hit any problems please create an [issue](https://github.com/netboxlabs/netbox-learning/issues) in GitHub
 > - Unfortunately MacOS is not supported.
 The workshop relies heavily on ContainerLab which does not have native support for MacOS